why make this recipe

 - Preheat the oven to 375°F (190°C).

-- In a large mixing bowl, combine ground beef, breadcrumbs, egg, chopped onion, garlic powder, salt, and black pepper.
-Mix until well combined.
+- In a large bowl, mix together the ground meat, breadcrumbs, Parmesan cheese, parsley, egg, garlic powder, onion powder, salt, and pepper until well combined.

 - Pour the sauce over the meatballs.

-- Bake for 25-30 minutes, or until the meatballs are cooked through.
+- Bake in the preheated oven for 25-30 minutes or until cooked through.

 - Prep Time: 15 minutes